 3) The design of prodder you want to buy

-You are considering buying a prodder that breaks down to go into a pouch.
+You say that you are considering buying a prodder that breaks down to go into a pouch.
 This does not meet the IMAS recommendation because it will separate in a blast event.
 The material used should be hard enough for prolonged use while being sufficiently malleable to distort in an AP blast event.
 It must not break up - because if it does it may turn a blast event into a fragmentation hazard.
 Even hard plastic shards from a handle have penetrated deminer's chests in accidents with inappropriate tools.
 For this reason, the blade must extend through the handle, and the handle should be shock resistant, not hard plastic.
 For the blade, titanium and high carbon steels are not suitable because they do not distort in a blast.
 They either shatter or transfer the energy direct into the user's hand: both of which are undesirable.
 Cheap E304 (low-grade) stainless steel has a long life and bends in a 240g TNT blast event, remaining in one piece.
 I do not know the grade of stainless steel used in the prodder you want to buy, but I do know that it is likely to break at the threaded join and at the handle in a large AP blast mine event.
 It should be tested several times with its point at 30 degrees and in the middle of a PMN mine.

 Basic geometry (triangulation) dictates the length of a prodder to reach a required depth at a 30 degree angle to the ground surface.
 30cm is usually long enough.
 However, ground friction is such that (even in sand and loose soils) the usual clearance depth cannot be reliably reached by pushing a prodder into the ground and "feeling" for obstructions.
 It can sometimes be achieved by using truly excessive force (hitting the handle with a hammer, for example) that allows no tactile feedback and so would apply unwitting pressure to any concealed mine in the way.
 Friction is such that meaningful tactile feedback from the prodder is minimal in most soils at depths of more than 3 cm.
 In soils with any moisture content, ground friction can be reduced by using an MIT profile blade that is twisted after insertion.
 The narrower the prodder blade, the less the surface area and so the lower the friction.
 But a blade still has to be strong enough not to bend readily.